-Prior to the field surveys, we conducted a search of California Department of Fish and Wildlife's (CDFW) California Natural Diversity Database (CNDDB, 2020); an updated search was conducted in January 2020.
+Prior to the field survey, we conducted a search of California Department of Fish and Wildlife's (CDFW) California Natural Diversity Database (CNDDB, 2021).
 The CNDDB search included the USGS 7.5-minute Sonoma and Glen Ellen topographic quadrangles, which encompass approximately 120 square miles surrounding the project site.
 The United States Fish and Wildlife Service (USFWS) IPaC Trust Report of Federally Threatened and Endangered species that may occur in or be affected by projects in the project vicinity was also reviewed (Attachment A).
 This information was used to identify wildlife and plant species that have been previously documented in the project vicinity or have the potential to occur based on suitable habitat and geographical distribution.
 The USFWS on-line maps of designated critical habitat were also downloaded.

-An initial field survey was conducted on November 22, 2019 and a follow-up survey was completed on January 10, 2020.
-The surveys consisted of walking throughout the site making observations of habitat conditions and noting surrounding land uses, general habitat types, and plant and wildlife species.
-The surveys included an assessment of the site for presence or absence of potentially jurisdictional Waters of the U.S. (a term that includes wetlands) as defined by the ACOE (1987; 2008), special-status species, and suitable habitat for special-status species (e.g., salt marshes, vernal pools).
+A field survey was conducted on the morning of December 31, 2020.
+The survey consisted of walking throughout the site making observations of habitat conditions and noting surrounding land uses, general habitat types, and plant and wildlife species.
+The survey included an assessment of the site for presence or absence of potentially jurisdictional Waters of the U.S. (a term that includes wetlands) as defined by the ACOE (1987; 2008), special-status species, and suitable habitat for special-status species (e.g., salt marshes, vernal pools).
 Additionally, trees in and near the site were assessed for the potential use by nesting raptors and the site was also searched for burrowing owls (Athene cunicularia) or ground squirrel burrows that could be utilized by burrowing owls.
-Areas adjacent to the site along Napa Road, 5th Street, and Jones Street were included in the survey.
-To gain an understanding of regional drainage patterns, we also conducted a survey of a section of a creek to the northeast of the site and a section of a creek to the southeast of the site, as visible from public roads.
-We also reviewed City storm drain documents and improvement plans from 2001 and 2003 related the incorporation of the creek in to the City's storm drain system.
+Areas adjacent to the site along 5th Street West and MacArthur Street were included in the survey.